szubaira/Gaussian_Process_Regression/README.md

 # Gaussian Process Regressor

-- Implemented a Gaussian Process Regressor with different kernels to predict electricity demand in Australia
+- Computed a Gaussian Process Regressor using Sklearn library to predict sevan days electricity demand in a city in Australia.
+- Optimized the Gaussian Process Regressor model with RBF, Constant Kernel, Rational Quadratic, White Kernel, and ExpSineSquared Kernel.